ceasaro/django-l10n-extensions/docs/t9n.md

  translation methods like `gettext`, `pgettest`, `ngettest` and `npgexttest` (see the [Django 1.11 translation](https://docs.djangoproject.com/en/1.11/topics/i18n/translation/))

-Collecting the messages of the `TransField` stored in the database simply run:
+To Collect the messages of the `TransField` stored in the database simply run:

   `python manage.py makemessages`